 Most Forest Managers require their forestry contractors to employ operators who have demonstrated specific units of competency.
+This includes area such as safety, environmental care and other skills.
 This is the biggest driver of enrolments in qualifications in Harvesting and Haulage.
 Members of the Australian Forest Products Association (AFPA) and the Australian Forest Contractors Association (AFCA) have committed all workers driving heavy plant or log trucks, using hand held motorised equipment or working near heavy plant and tree falling operations to attaining certain units of competency (See Figure 5 below).
 Implementation of these standards was to be achieved by 31 December 2020.